Trannosaur/published_dicts/README.md

 ## VN-KR VN-KO VIE-KO VIE-KR

 This is the least refined of all the dicts as I know pretty much zero Korean!
 It's also the smallest of the dictionaries by far.
 [Last copied: 15th August 2020]

+# English-Vietnamese Vietnamese-English word dictionary based on parallel Wikipedia articles - parallelcorpus-article-names-2020-vi-en_wiki.txt
+## VN-EN VIE-EN EN-VN EN-VIE

+This is just a list of all Wikipedia articles that have a parallel English and Vietnamese article.
+Useful for looking up more wonky, technical words.
+Saves you having to define things like 'electric circuit' in your own dictionary, and lets you focus on more colloquial stuff.

+## Tiếng Việt
+Kho từ của mọi trang Wikipedia mà có bản Tiếng Anh và Tiếng Việt.